Experiences & Case Studies - Safe and Sound Protocol

 Intake & Preparation

-Nina completed the comprehensive written intake.
-Based on this, it was decided to begin with SSP Connect (unfiltered music) for introductory purposes before moving on to SSP Core.
-A listening schedule was established with the following basic agreements:
+Nina filled out the detailed written intake form.
+Based on this, it was decided to start with SSP Connect (unfiltered music) as an introduction, before moving on to SSP Core.
+A listening plan was drawn up with the following basic guidelines:

 Starting dosage1 minute a day for 3 days